smhurf/lewagon_challenges/05-ML/05-Model-Tuning/01-Workflow/README.md

-In this exercice, you will implement the model tuning and evaluation workflow:
+In this exercise, you will implement the model tuning and evaluation workflow:

 1. Holdout
 2. Cross-validated parameter tuning on train set